 Immunotherapy candidate for multiple cancers

-CV301 is a cancer immunotherapy candidate, originally developed by the National Cancer Institue.
-CV301 targets two tumor-associated antigens, CEA and MUC-1, that are over-expressed in major cancer types, including lung, bladder and colorectal cancer.
-Similar to PROSTVAC, CV301 uses a vaccinia prime, followed by multiple fowlpox boosts, and encodes the TRICOM costimulatory molecules.
+CV301 is a novel immunotherapy candidate that targets two tumor-associated antigens, CEA and MUC-1, which are overexpressed in major cancer types.
+Similar to PROSTVAC, CV301 uses a prime/boost dosing schedule albeit using MVA-BN as a primer, followed by multiple fowlpox boosts, and encodes the TRICOM costimulatory molecules.

 CEA and MUC-1 overexpression in selected cancers